jkenlooper/cookiecutter-website/{{ cookiecutter.project_slug }}/docs/development.md

 and activating each time for a new shell with `source bin/activate` before running `make`.

-**All commands are run from the projects directory unless otherwise noted.**  For the Vagrant setup this is the shared folder `/vagrant/`.
+**All commands are run from the project's directory unless otherwise noted.**  For the Vagrant setup this is the shared folder `/vagrant/`.

 ```bash